- Travel across the spectacular South Australian Riverland region

 ❱ Hotel stay: Leigh Creek Tavern (1 night)

 After breakfast, we depart Leigh Creek for our journey back to Adelaide.
 Stop for morning tea on your journey south with good views of the Flinders Ranges along the way.
-Enjoy a delicious lunch in Hawker on the edge of the Flinders Ranges before continuing to Adelaide arriving at around 5.30pm.
+Continue on your journey to the beautiful Clare Valley.
+The area is famous throughout the world for the fine wines produced here.
+A special lunch awaits for you along the way.
+We enjoy a delicious winery lunch which includes fine wines from the area served to you at a historic local Wine Cellar Door Restaurant.
+After your special lunch, we continue our travels through Gawler back to Adelaide arriving approximately 5.30pm.

 You will be dropped off at your hotel in Adelaide at the end of your tour for your overnight stay.